What Buildings Cost 2/3: Who Pays?

 The British Building Research Establishment calculated in 2021 what poor buildings cost the National Health Service: 1.4 billion pounds per year.
 2.6 million homes in England, eleven percent of the stock, are considered a health hazard.
 The figure was cited in the British Parliament (BRE, 2021).

 I didn’t come across this pattern because I was looking for it.
 I started collecting studies for Concrete Human, a photo exhibition about the impact of built spaces on people.
 Hundreds, then thousands.
-At some point I developed a system to organize and make use of this volume.
-It wasn’t the individual findings that surprised me.
+At some point I developed a system to organize all of this and make it usable.
+Many findings were predictable.
 What surprised me were the gaps.
 France has a national calculation.
 Britain has one.
 For Germany I found none.
 Either the numbers exist and nobody publishes them, or genuinely nobody knows what bad buildings cost the healthcare system.
 Both would be remarkable.
-And the deeper I dug, the more the suspicion hardened that nobody is asking who actually pays for the health consequences of building decisions.
-Least of all anyone asking on behalf of children, who spend most of their time in school buildings and have the smallest lobby.
+The deeper I dug the more the suspicion hardened that nobody is asking who actually pays for the health consequences of building decisions.
+Least of all for children who spend most of their time in school buildings and have the smallest lobby.

 In 2023 six former US Surgeon Generals wrote an open letter.
 Politicians had largely ignored the effects of buildings on health even though people spend 90 percent of their time indoors (IWBI / American Public Health Association, 2023).